mosmz95/Polishing_Simulation_of_Boat_Hull/README.md

 ##### Simulation of robot-slider motion:

-Gazebo software is a physics engine in which according to physical properties -like mass,intertia,etc, defined in urdf file- the dynamics of robot-slider movement is simulated.
-In fact, gazebo is a substitution of actual robot-slider.
+Gazebo software is a physics engine in which according to physical properties -like mass, inertia, etc, defined in urdf file- the dynamics of robot-slider movement is simulated.
+In fact, gazebo is a substitution of an actual robot-slider.

 1. To launch the gazebo, run the following line in a new terminal:

 ```bash
   roslaunch robot_slider_bringup gazebo_launch.launch gui:=true
 ```
-  In case you don't want to see grafical user interface, rewrite ``` gui:=false```
+  In case you don't want to see the graphical user interface, rewrite ``` gui:=false```

-2. Launch the controller:
+2. Open a new terminal, and launch the controller:

 ```bash
   roslaunch robot_slider_controller controller.launch
 ```

-3. Launch the move_group which does the joint trajectory planning:
+3. In a new terminal, launch the move_group which does the joint trajectory planning:

 ```bash
   roslaunch robot_slider_moveit move_group.launch